stalmar/GCD_Course_Project/Readme.md

 Repository for the project contains:

-- raw data set UCI HAR Dataset, described in details in its own Readme
 - script run_analysis.R, which performs all necessary tasks
-- GCD_Codebook, describing all the variables used
+- Codebook, describing all the variables used
-- this GCD_readme, descrining context, data and run_analysis.R script
+- this Readme, describing context, data and run_analysis.R script

+# Packages

+Script uses two packages: "lattice" and "functional".

 # run_analysis R script